talwinder1306/accountwise/README.md

-Run the file AccountTransactionServiceTest to test the below 4 functions

 To change the file:
  1. Add the file to the root directory (where account.csv is present)
  2. Update the value for fileName in AccountTransactionServiceTest

+Run the file AccountTransactionServiceTest to test the below 4 functions:

 function **findTotalClosingBalance(csvFileName, date)** <br/>
 _Parameters_